YazanGhunaim/Progtest/README.md

-# Progtest
+# Progtest - (BIE - PA1)

-Includes my work for the C programming and algorithms class BIE-PA1 @ ČVUT
+This repo includes my work for the programming and algorithms class at ČVUT, Class of 2022/2023.

-Class of 2021/2022
+## Feedback

+If you have any feedback, please reach out to me @ yazanghunaim07@gmail.com